-Translation project managers do not perform one task, but they have several duties and responsibilities to achieve their goals.
-They have to manage their translation team, meet the deadlines, get desired outcomes, build multiple relationships, and translate different documents.
-To successfully conduct these tasks, they need to learn many additional skills.
+Translation project managers have several tasks and responsibilities to perform.
+They have to manage their team, meet deadlines, produce high-quality work, build relationships, and translate different documents.
+To successfully carry out these tasks, they need to have many different skills.

-While dealing with translation projects and making them successful, linguistics and translation project managers use different devices and software.
-The translation tools, IT equipment, and connectors speed up the translation process and increase consistency.
+While ensuring the success of a translation project, linguists and translation project managers will use a variety of devices and software.
+The translation tools, IT equipment, and connectors speed up the translation process and maintain its consistency.

-Along with learning basic computer skills, project managers should also be technological-oriented to understand how to use the tools and overcome technical errors and challenges.
+Along with having basic computer skills, project managers should also be sufficiently tech-savvy to understand how to use the tools and how to resolve common technical errors and challenges.

 - CAT tools (Computer-Aided Translation)